AlgoMaster Logo

 Dicts: Configuration and Mapping

 Dicts are key-value stores.
-Python dicts are everywhere in AI: model configurations, API payloads, token vocabularies.
+They are everywhere in AI code: model settings, API payloads, token vocabularies, lookup tables, and parsed JSON responses.

 main.py